Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/activity-reports/onedrive-for-business-usage-ww.md

 - MET150
 - MOE150
-description: Obtenez le rapport d’utilisation OneDrive Entreprise pour en savoir plus sur le nombre total de fichiers et de stockage utilisés au sein de votre organisation. ms.openlocfilehash: 45d4bbb7d0b404715ff8a7f8f7923f45bf4abc3c ms.sourcegitcommit: 5014666778b2d48912c68c2e06992cdb43cfaee3 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 07/07/2022 ms.locfileid: "66662655"
+description: Obtenez le rapport d’utilisation OneDrive Entreprise pour en savoir plus sur le nombre total de fichiers et de stockage utilisés au sein de votre organisation. ms.openlocfilehash: 5a1afc447d90e0da811d051c2fe56b36f6c641d4 ms.sourcegitcommit: 0b7070ec119e00e0dafe030bbfbef0ae5c9afa19 ms.translationtype: MT ms.contentlocale: fr-FR ms.lasthandoff: 09/29/2022 ms.locfileid: "68196026"
 ---
 # <a name="microsoft-365-reports-in-the-admin-center---onedrive-for-business-usage"></a>Rapports Microsoft 365 dans le Centre d’administration - utilisation OneDrive Entreprise

 Le tableau de bord Rapports Microsoft 365 affiche la vue d’ensemble de l’activité sur les produits de votre organisation.
 Il vous permet d'explorer les rapports au niveau de chaque produit afin d'offrir des informations plus précises sur les activités pour chaque produit.
-Consultez [la rubrique Présentation des rapports](activity-reports.md).
+Voir [la rubrique Présentation des rapports](activity-reports.md).

-Par exemple, la carte OneDrive du tableau de bord offre une vue d'ensemble de ce que vous apporte OneDrive Entreprise en termes de nombre total de fichiers et d'espace de stockage utilisé au sein de votre organisation.
-Vous pouvez l'explorer pour connaître les tendances des comptes OneDrive actifs, le nombre de fichiers avec lesquels les utilisateurs interagissent ainsi que l'espace de stockage utilisé.
-Elle vous fournit également des détails pour chaque utilisateur OneDrive.
+For example, the OneDrive card on the dashboard gives you a high-level view of the value you are getting from OneDrive for Business in terms of the total number of files and storage used across your organization.
+You can then drill into it to understand the trends of active OneDrive accounts, how many files are users interacting with as well as the storage used.
+It also gives you details for each user's OneDrive.

 ## <a name="how-do-i-get-to-the-onedrive-usage-report"></a>Comment faire accéder au rapport d’utilisation de OneDrive ?